For general inquiries, please email [email protected]. For specific inquiries, please email your regional counselor listed below.

 Melissa Cunningham

-Melissa is a lifelong resident of the Hudson Valley and comes to Bard with a background in program and operations management in the trust & safety field of the tech industry.
-She holds a B.A. in Art History from SUNY New Paltz.
-In her free time she enjoys gardening, hiking and drawing.
+Originally from the Hudson Valley, Melissa comes to Bard with a background in program and operations management in the trust and safety field of the tech industry.
+She graduated from SUNY New Paltz with a BA in art history in 2008.

 Kate Hardy